Matcha: A Superfood in Disguise

 Matcha's popularity is becoming widespread and global, stretching far beyond the borders of its native Japan and China.
 Those preferring a caffeinated beverage without side effects like heart palpitations or acid reflux often turn to the green drink for salvation.
 Major cities like New York, Miami, and Los Angeles are opening up specialty matcha shops while famous pastry makers like Lady M introduce matcha-dusted iterations of their famed desserts [enter: Lady M matcha crepe cake].
 Matcha, as a beverage and an ingredient, is developing a ubiquitous presence in our culture.

 Heavenly Tea Leaves Matcha

 While most tea purveyors stick to selling inexpensive cooking grade matcha, ceremonial grade matcha is more difficult to produce, thanks to its superior taste, texture, hue, and origin.
 Traditionally used in ancient Japanese tea ceremonies, this is the kind of matcha that is meant for consumption as a beverage alone.
 Heavenly Tea Leaves is now introducing our new 30-gram matcha tin!
 This stone-ground, handpicked ceremonial grade matcha is the newest addition to our premium collection of teas and tisanes.
-If you're looking to dive in, the new matcha tin is available at the reduced introductory price of $21.99.
 In addition to this first-rate matcha product, we also offer Zen Super Green – a more muted sencha-matcha powder combination.

 In order to enjoy our ceremonial grade matcha, brew as follows: